gqmaguirejr/Canvas-tools/README.md

 ### Purpose
  This program assigns each user in a course (course_id) with a randomly assigned peer reviewer from within their section for a given assignment (new_assignment).

+### Note
-	 Note that this program ignores all sections that do not have a single quote or the word "section" in them.
+This program ignores all sections that do not have a single quote or the word "section" in them.

 ### Input